w3c/wot-profile/README.md

 provides a mechanism to describe a profile in an unambiguous way.
 This mechanism can be used to define additional profiles.

-- In addition it defines a **Cset of profiles** of the Thing Description for use with selected protocols.
+- In addition it defines a **set of profiles** of the Thing Description for use with selected protocols.
 The <a>WoT Profile Specification</a> formalizes the results of several plug-fests that were conducted by the WoT Interest Group and of tests that were conducted as part of the